 Simons-Berkeley Research Fellowships are intended for exceptional young scientists (within at most six years of the award of their PhD at the start of the academic year of their Fellowship).
-The Institute offers up to about sixteen Fellowships each semester; the majority of these are for one semester, in connection with a specific program, but several appointments for a full academic year are also available.
-In each semester of residence a Fellow will normally participate in at least one of the ongoing programs at the Institute.
+The Institute offers about sixteen Fellowships each semester; the majority of these are for one semester, in connection with a specific program, but several appointments for a full academic year are also available.
+In each semester of residence, a Fellow normally participates in at least one of the ongoing programs at the Institute.

 Simons-Berkeley Research Fellowships